Ali Mohammed Baqir al-Nimr

 Ali Mohammed Baqir al-Nimr (علي محمد باقر النمر; born 20 December 1994) is a Saudi Arabian former political prisoner who participated in the 2011–12 Saudi Arabian protests during the Arab Spring as a teenager.
-He was arrested in February 2012 and sentenced to death in May 2014, having previously awaited ratification of his sentence by King Salman of Saudi Arabia, which was to be carried out by beheading and crucifixion.
+He was arrested in February 2012 and sentenced to death by beheading and crucifixion in May 2014, having previously awaited ratification of his sentence by King Salman of Saudi Arabia.
 Ali's trial was considered unfair by Professor of Human Rights Law Christof Heyns, and Amnesty International, as well as French President François Hollande and Prime Minister Manuel Valls, who called for the execution to be stopped.

 Ali is a nephew of Sheikh Nimr Baqr al-Nimr, who was one of the 47 executed citizens during the 2016 Saudi Arabian mass execution.
 Ali's death sentence was overturned in April 2020, following several announcements from the Saudi government that people convicted as minors under 18 years of age were not to be executed and he was finally released from prison on 27 October 2021.